-Do you have a Saflok hotel door lock in your hotel, which is causing you problems?
-Are you wishing for a comprehensive guide on Saflok troubleshooting that isn’t as complicated as the company’s customer service?
-ShineACS Locks has compiled all the information and advice we could find to help you deal with Saflok troubleshootings.
+Do you have a Saflok door lock in your hotel that is causing you problems?
+Do you wish for a comprehensive guide on Saflok troubleshooting that isn’t as complicated as the company’s customer service?
+ShineACS Locks has compiled all the information and advice we could find to help you deal with Saflok troubleshooting.

 What is Saflok?

-Saflok is one of the most popular brands of hotel door locks in the world.
+Saflok is one of the world’s most popular brands of hotel door locks.

 Saflok is a hotel lock system owned by the Dorma Kaba Group, one of the biggest manufacturers of electronic locking systems globally.
 Saflok provides security solutions for hotels and other public buildings, including hospitals.

 Saflok hotel locks have become very popular.
 Many hotels have chosen it as the best way to protect their rooms.
 Saflok locks are used in some of the most famous hotels worldwide.
 No matter where you go, there’s a good chance you’ll come across one of these locks when you check into a new room.

 Here are some of the big names in hospitality that use Safloks:

 Intercontinental Hotels Group (IHG) brands such as Crowne Plaza and Holiday Inn

 Hyatt Hotels International

 Saflok locks are the most famous hotel door lock system today because they are easy to operate, manage and maintain and require minimal programming.